cherrygarcia/FlorenceTalk/seminar.md

 ## Previous Research
 <br>

 * Steiner, Cook, Shadish.
-2011: Classical measurement error in covariate(s) compromises bias-reduction potential of propensity score methods
+2011: Classical measurement error in covariate(s) compromises bias-reduction potential of propensity score methods.
+* Millimet.
+2010: Classical and nonclassical measurement error in covariate(s) compromises bias-reduction potential of propensity score methods.
 * McCaffrey, Lockwood, Setodji.
 2011: Propose IPW that corrects for classical measurement error in the covariates.

 <br>

 * Lockwood, McCaffrey.
 2014: Argue that PS matching using covariates measured with error (only) will not work, but suggest that using the covariates measured with error in conjunction with treatment status may work in some scenearios.

 ---